 State Utility Tax |

 Your electric bill is subject to the State Utility Tax, which is collected by CWLP and passed on to the State of Illinois.
 Effective January 1, 1986, the tax is 5% of your total electric cost or $0.0032 per kilowatt-hour, whichever results in a lower tax amount.
-Monthly customer charges are not included in any state tax calculations made at the 5% rate.
+Electric Monthly Customer Charges are not included in any State tax calculations made at the 5% rate.

 |